ArchiDog1998/RotationSolver/README.md

-# XIVComboPlugin
+# XIVComboPlugin Expandedest
-This plugin condenses combos and mutually exclusive abilities onto a single button.
-Thanks to Meli for the initial start, and obviously goat for making any of this possible.
+This is an expanded version of Daemitus's XIVCombo Expanded for personal use, that I am modifying for personal use by adding features that me and friends would like to use.
+These can be used in any fork you like, no credit needed.
+None of these features will be added to the original XIVCombo, so please do not bug the creator of that about it.
+Thank you Daemitus, rlynch-ironnet, attickdoor, goaaats, and everyone else who contributed to making this plugin possible.

+## Additions added

+* None yet!

 ## About
 XIVCombo is a plugin to allow for "one-button" combo chains, as well as implementing various other mutually-exclusive button consolidation and quality of life replacements.
 Some examples of the functionality it provides:
-* ~~All~~ Most weaponskill combos are put onto a single button (sorry ~~DNC~~ and MNK!).
+* Most weaponskill combos are put onto a single button (sorry MNK!).
 * Enochian changes into Fire 4 and Blizzard 4 depending on your stacks, a la PvP Enochian.
 * Hypercharge turns into Heat Blast while Overheated.
 * Jump/High Jump turns into Mirage Dive while Dive Ready.